 - Silly things.
 Things that shouldn’t matter, but still might.
 The card arrives via UPS/FedEx mail in a sleek-looking box.
 The card front is made to look like brushed stainless steel with no raised embossing – your name and card number are only on the back.
 I wonder where they got that idea?

 Is it really a game-changer?
 Well, no. It’s not quite “one card to rule them all”, but it does combine the good bits from several other popular cards (Chase Sapphire, Chase Freedom, Citi Simplicity) to create a competitive offering.
-I like the 5% categories that are usually different from my Citi Dividend and Chase Freedom.
+I like the 5% categories that are usually pretty broad and useful.

 Discover is still the underdog to American Express/Visa/Mastercard, but it has its own perks.
-There are bonuses above cash back value for gift card redemptions.
-For example, you can regularly redeem $40 in cashback rewards for a $50 gift card to Wal-mart or Sam’s Club, that’s 25% extra that you can use even on the 5% back earnings.
-(Hint: If only Sam’s Club is available, you can use a Sam’s Club gift card at Wal-mart.)
+There are bonuses above cash back value for certain gift card redemptions.
 Their ShopDiscover cashback portal also often has the highest percentages for online shopping merchants, like 10% at Sears, better than eBates and such.
 Finally, Discover card has a lot of consumer features like return protection and an extended warranty that extends the manufacturer’s warranty for up to an extra year.

-Basically, this Discover card is certainly a worthwhile addition to your wallet, just don’t make it the only card in your wallet.
+Basically, this Discover card is certainly improved and a worthwhile addition to your wallet, although rewards geeks like myself probably won’t it the only card in our wallets.

 Existing cardholders.
 I have not gotten any communication from Discover that my existing cards will be converted to an “it” card in the near future, let me know in the comments if you have.
 I’m assuming that we’ll eventually get switched over at some point, hopefully soon because it (pun intended) seems to be better.

-Update: Readers report that if you call them up, they will convert you to the new card manually (it will not happen automatically).
+Added: Readers report that if you call them up, they will convert you to the new card manually for free (it will not happen automatically).
 You get to keep your same card number and thus credit history.
-Certain people with annual fee miles-type cards may prefer to stay, but again I think this card is definitely better than the plain Discover and Discover More cards.
+Certain people with annual fee miles-type cards or those doing a 0% balance transfer promotion may prefer to stay, but again I think this card is definitely better than the plain Discover and Discover More cards.